 In addition to the above example, what new trends are we seeing in prospective student paid marketing?
 We are seeing an increase in email marketing vs. direct mail — Statista reports that more than 70% of students would rather get information from a college or university from an email .
 As well as being eco-friendly, email marketing allows marketers to utilize digital trends.
 These can include video tours or testimonials to show prospective students throughout the admissions funnel what an education from their institution could look like.

-Thinking about a higher education marketing strategy?
+Thinking about higher education marketing strategies?
 Higher ed website design?
 Let us know, we’d love to get started!